Yes, There is Also a Lesser Kudu

 Greater kudu favor a diet of grass, leaves, shoots, roots, and tubers and occasionally fruit.
 If ever you grow oranges or suchlike, where kudu habitat, make sure your fence is higher than 2.5 meters.
 Our camp fruit was raided every year in fruiting season, as a result of these being the kudu’s favorite food.

-With such huge ears, greater kudus have exceptional hearing, which is a valuable advantage, alerting them to approaching predators.
+With such huge ears, greater kudu have exceptional hearing, which is a valuable advantage, alerting them to approaching predators.
 And they are not called the grey ghost of the bush for nothing, seeing stealth is their major modus operandi.
+Many an old bushman will attest to the kudu and nyala having the best camouflage in the bush.
+Next would be the bushbuck ram.

 Traditionally, African tribes use kudu horns – hollowed out as a wind instrument, to communicate.
 Locally the Zulu and Matabele tribes used the horns ceremonially and in wartime.